abooij/kristina-auke/index.markdown

 - Prague, and also Villa Richter, are hilly places with small cobblestones.
 So we advice to adjust your footwear accordingly.
 - August is normally a very warm month in Czech Republic.

+### Gifts
+There is no expectation to bring a gift.
+If you want, you can contribute to the cost of the wedding using the donation box.
+If you want to give anything that would raise eyebrows at airport security, please contact us.

 ### Arrival
 Villa Richter is 250m from the public transport hub Malostranská (stop of metro A and many trams).
 Note that the metro station is underground and there is no elevator, only long escalators.
 If you need barrier free access, we recommend taking a tram or getting out at a different station.
 You can check barrier free stations on [Prague Public Transport website](https://www.dpp.cz/en/travelling/barrier-free-travelling/metro).